versatiles-org/versatiles-documentation/compendium/specification_reference_model.md

 ### Frontend Bundles

 The [versatiles-frontend](https://github.com/versatiles-org/versatiles-frontend) package provides pre-built, pre-compressed asset bundles containing MapLibre GL JS, map styles, fonts, and sprites — ready to be served directly from the map server.
-Four size variants are available, from a minimal build to a full developer version with Brotli/gzip pre-compression.
+Five size variants are available, from a ~1 MB minimal build to a full developer version; each is published both with the bundled files pre-compressed with Brotli (`*.br.tar.gz`) and without (`*.tar.gz`).

 ### Map Styles